Professor Emerit

 Procedures

-Submissions for the award of the title Professor Emeritus/Emerita may be considered at any time, but should normally be submitted well in advance of the retirement date.
+Submissions for the award of the title Professor Emerit may be considered at any time, but should normally be submitted well in advance of the retirement date.

 The dean’s office is responsible for submitting an up-to-date curriculum vitae on behalf of the retiring colleague to the Office of the Vice-Provost, Faculty Relations.

-The title Librarian Emeritus/Emerita or Archivist Emeritus/Emerita is an honour bestowed by the president upon retiring colleagues.
+Librarian Emerit or Archivist Emerit is an honour bestowed by the president upon retiring colleagues.
 It is given in recognition of retirees’ service to the University of Saskatchewan as librarians, archivists, and scholars.

 Standards

-The honour Librarian Emeritus/Emerita or Archivist Emeritus/Emeritawill be bestowed if the following criterion is met:
+The honour Librarian Emerit or Archivist Emerit will be bestowed if the following criterion is met:

 • The librarian or archivist holds tenure and the rank of Librarian at the time of retirement.
 Both in-scope and out-of-scope librarians are eligible.